 Why Green Concealer Corrects Redness:

 The concept behind concealing certain colors (ie: redness, blue under eye circles, brown sun spots etc) with other colors, goes way back to art class and color theory!
-Whichever color you want to conceal or counteract, choose the color directly across from it on the color wheel to get the job done!
+Whatever color you want to conceal, choose the color directly across from it on the color wheel to get the job done.

 In our case, we want to conceal red (rosacea, pimples, rosy cheeks, injuries).
 Directly across from red on the color wheel is green, so as a rule, we should use a green concealer.
 It will effectively neutralize the redness.

-Now that the underlying concept makes more sense, you’re probably wondering how to wear green concealer/primer without looking crazy..
+Now that the underlying concept makes more sense, you might be wondering how to use green concealer/primer without looking crazy

 When To Use Green Primer vs. Concealer:

-My favorite method to use green as a way of counteracting redness is in primer form.
-If you have minor ruddiness, or just wish to cover up slight inflammation, primer will probably be your best bet.
-Since a primer is much more sheer, it takes way less effort than using a heavy concealer, which is harder to layer on top of.
-I like Makeup Forever’s Green HD Microperfecting Primer.
-It doesn’t completely erase the red, but I notice a huge difference, as it takes the color down a few notches.
-By the time I am ready to apply my foundation, my redness is much easier to cover, and as a bonus my skin is already perfectly primed!
+My favorite method of using green to counteract redness is by using a primer.
+If you have minor ruddiness, or wish to cover up slight inflammation, primer will probably be your best bet.
+Since a primer is much more sheer than a concealer, it’s a little more foolproof.
+I like Smashbox’s green Primer.
+It doesn’t completely erase the red, but it definitely neutralizes it.
+When you apply your foundation, the redness will be much easier to cover.

 How to Use Green Concealer:

-If you have sensitivities to primers, need more coverage, or wish to spot-cover redness from a pimple or a cut, opt for a green concealer instead.
+If you have sensitivities to primers, need more coverage, or wish to spot-cover redness from a pimple or a cut, try a green concealer instead.
 Using an appropriate sized brush, apply the concealer to the area you wish to neutralize.
 Blend the edges so that they feather out seamlessly into your skin.
-Once you apply enough product, go over the concealer with your regular foundation.
+Make sure to work with thin layers of the product, as it will be just as difficult covering massive amounts of green as it is to cover the redness.
+Once you apply the product, go over the concealer with your regular foundation or concealer.
 Finally, set the area with powder to increase longevity and to ensure that the makeup doesn’t move.

 Primers I Recommend: